 Held on Sunday, Dec.
-8, all dry labs will run twice (1:00-3:00 p.m. and 3:30-5:30 p.m.) with 12 attendees in each lab.
-Members can attend up to two labs.
-All four labs will be offered at both 1 p.m. and 3:30 p.m.
-Cost is $200 per lab.
-Register for dry labs when registering for convention.
+6, all 2-hour dry labs will be offered during each of the three sessions (10 a.m.-noon,1:00-3:00 p.m. and 3:30-5:30 p.m.) with 12 attendees in each lab.
+These labs are open to AAEP members only.
+Cost is $250 per lab.
+Register for up to 3 dry labs when registering for convention.

 Pssssst!
 Wanna Try Something New?
 Tendon Sparing Navicular Bursa Injection